Triple Alliance (1596): Alliance

-In 1595 both England, France and the Republic of the Seven United Netherlands had by now been in a long conflict with Spain.
-There were also other states that resisted Spanish supremacy over Europe, including some German states and some Italian areas which were controlled by Spaniards.
-An alliance between Spain's opponents therefore seemed to be a logical course of action.

-Formation

-Notably France and the Republic made efforts to form an alliance.
+France and the Republic made efforts to form an alliance.
 The problem was that an alliance between these two countries, without the addition of other states, was not powerful enough and would earn little respect.
 A third party was needed and England fit the profile perfectly.
 If England joined the alliance, several German princes could also be tempted to join.
 Henry IV was reluctant to ask Elizabeth to participate in an alliance because it could be seen as a cry for help.
-The Republic took the opposite view that Elizabeth should be invited immediately, because otherwise the possibility of English support would be very small.
+The Republic took the opposite view, that Elizabeth should be invited immediately, because otherwise the possibility of English support would be very small.
 Delaying the invitation could be interpreted by England as passing over a potential ally.

 The Republic also tried to involve other, notably German, states in the alliance.
 Reasons for this were that the support of England was thought to be insecure, which created the possibility of the domination of the alliance by France.
 In addition, the German states had many troops at their disposal.
 The German princes were mainly focused on their own territories because of the struggle between Lutherans and Calvinists.
-Negotiations were started with the Electorate of the Palatinate and the Electorate of Brandenburg, but the German Emperor blocked the way to an agreement.
-The Emperor was opposed to the participation of the German Electorates in treaties with foreign powers, which could drag the German principalities into a civil war.
+Negotiations were started with the Electorates the Palatinate and the Brandenburg, but the Holy Roman Emperor blocked the way to an agreement.
+The Emperor was opposed to the participation of the German electorates in treaties with foreign powers, which could drag the German principalities into a civil war.